New graduate student orientation

 GRA/GTA Employment Forms

-A member of our MSE-WE Human Resources Office will email to your OSU account an employment “packet” which will include your Graduate Associate Appointment contract and other forms required to activate your GRA/GTA funding.
-Please complete this paperwork as soon as possible to prevent funding delays.
+A member of our MSE-WE Human Resources Office will contact you to apply for a GRA position specific for you.
+After you apply you will be hired into the position and processing will begin to activate your GRA/GTA funding.
+Please respond to this "application" email as soon as possible to prevent funding delays.

 Once all required forms are submitted, we can proceed with the hiring; your data must be entered and processed in the system to activate your tuition funding and pay your monthly stipend.